 Looking for a manicure that will last through vacation, busy work weeks, and days filled with hands-on projects?
 It’s time to consider getting a gel manicure.
-But, before you do, there are a few (okay, more than a dozen) things you ought to know first.
-To help you polish up on all things gels, ahead you’ll find 13 tips to keep in mind when preparing for and recovering from the fan-favorite nail technique.
+But before you do, there are a few (okay, more than a dozen) things you should know first.
+To help you polish up on all things gels, keep scrolling for some expert tips on getting and maintaining gel manis.

-On the other hand, if you love your UV lamp for drying, Olive & June CEO and founder Sarah Gibson Tuttle recommends applying sunscreen beforehand—just in case.
+On the other hand, if you love your UV lamp for drying, Gibson Tuttle recommends applying sunscreen beforehand—just in case.

 As with most nail polishes, some gels are made with better ingredients than others.
 While it’s hard for gel polishes to be completely clean, the biggest (read: worst) ingredients you want to keep an eye out for are dibutyl phthalate, formaldehyde, and toluene.
 These ingredients are not only toxic, but some are even carcinogenic.
 So, if you’re mindful about shopping clean, this is something you certainly want to be aware of.

-Say you do notice that your gel polish is chipped.
+Say you notice that your gel polish is chipped.
 As annoying as that might be, you should never (and we mean never) pick off the rest.
-“Picking your gels off hurts your nails and can prevent future polish and/or gel from sticking,” Gibson Tuttle points out, noting that it can weaken the nail plate overall in the process.
+"Gel manicures don’t damage nails; what can be damaging is a poor removal process such as peeling it off the nail," Totty says.

 “The biggest disadvantage to gel manicures is improper removal,” Gibson Tuttle shares.
 “You can avoid this by properly (and patiently) removing the polish yourself at home or seeking manicurists who take their time in removal to protect your nails.”